profguler/profguler.github.io/_pages/peridynamics.md

   <h2>Collaborations</h2>

   <p>

-  This research has involved collaboration with researchers specializing in peridynamics, computational fracture mechanics, composite materials, nonlinear dynamics, and finite element implementation.
+  This research has been conducted through collaborations with researchers in computational mechanics, fracture mechanics, peridynamic theory, composite materials, and finite element analysis.
+These collaborations have resulted in the development of novel nonlocal formulations for fracture and delamination, efficient computational implementations, and applications to layered and composite structural systems.

   </p>

 </div>